CCI-Tools/cate-conda/README.md

-# ect-conda
+# cate-conda

-Conda recipe and Anaconda installer for the ECT contained in https://github.com/CCI-Tools/ect-core
+Conda recipe and Anaconda installer for Cate contained in https://github.com/CCI-Tools/cate-core

 ## Conda package

-### Building the ECT Conda package
+### Building the Cate Conda package

 Install `conda-build` in your root Miniconda: